Ex-NFL player: Police fabricated evidence for gun charge

 According to the lawsuit, the man charged with the shooting, a career criminal with more than 20 prior arrests and six felony convictions, admitted he lied about getting the gun from Greene during an interview with police after his arrest in late December 2016.

-Nevertheless, authorities went ahead and charged Greene, citing surveillance video that allegedly showed Greene handing the gun to the man, Jason Sanders.
+Nevertheless, authorities went ahead and charged Greene, citing surveillance video that allegedly showed Greene handing the gun to the man.
 No such video existed, the lawsuit alleges.

-A gun charge against Greene was dropped in July 2017 after an audio recording surfaced of Sanders telling detectives he lied about Greene's involvement in the shooting.

 Greene last August said the legal trouble has been "probably the toughest time of my life" and has been "very hard emotionally and mentally."